JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_10/nn.md

 nothing # hide
 ```

 We specify that the input array has three dimensions via `X::AbstractArray{T, 3}`.
-This may prevent unexpected surprises when called with a input different size.
+This may prevent surprises when called with different input size.

 ```@raw html
 </p></details>